 USE testdb; SHOW GRANTS FOR 'db_user'@'%';

-Sign in to the server, specifying the designated database and using the new user name and password.
-This example shows the mysql command line.
-When you use this command, you'll be prompted for the user's password.
+Sign in to the server, specifying the designated database and using the new username and password.
+This example shows the MySQL command line.
+When you use this command, you are prompted for the user's password.
 Use your own server name, database name, and user name.
-See how to connect for Single server and Flexible server below.
+See how to connect the single server and the flexible server below.

-To restrict the type of operations a user can run on the database, you need to explicitly add the operations in the GRANT statement.
+To restrict the type of operations a user can run on the database, you must explicitly add the operations in the GRANT statement.
 See an example below:

 CREATE USER 'new_master_user'@'%' IDENTIFIED BY 'StrongPassword!'; GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, RELOAD, PROCESS, REFERENCES, INDEX, ALTER, SHOW DATABASES, CREATE TEMPORARY TABLES, LOCK TABLES, EXECUTE, REPLICATION SLAVE, REPLICATION CLIENT, CREATE VIEW, SHOW VIEW, CREATE ROUTINE, ALTER ROUTINE, CREATE USER, EVENT, TRIGGER ON *.* TO 'new_master_user'@'%' WITH GRANT OPTION; FLUSH PRIVILEGES;

-All Azure Database for MySQL servers are created with a user called "azure_superuser".
-This is a system account created by Microsoft to manage the server to conduct monitoring, backups, and other regular maintenance.
+All Azure Databases for MySQL servers are created with a user called "azure_superuser".
+Microsoft created a system account to manage the server to conduct monitoring, backups, and other regular maintenance.
 On-call engineers may also use this account to access the server during an incident with certificate authentication and must request access using just-in-time (JIT) processes.